cloud-elements/devportal/docs/elements/wufoo/wufoo-create-instance.md

 ---
-heading: Typeform
+heading: Wufoo
-seo: Create Instance | Typeform | Cloud Elements API Docs
+seo: Create Instance | Wufoo | Cloud Elements API Docs
 title: Create Instance
 description: Create Instance
 layout: docs
 breadcrumbs: /docs/elements.html
-elementId: 339
+elementId: 685
 parent: Back to Element Guides
 order: 20
 ---

 ## Create Instance

-When you provision an instance, your app will have access to the different functionality offered by the Typeform platform.
+When you provision an instance, your app will have access to the different functionality offered by the Wufoo platform.

 ### Step 1.
 Create an Instance

-To provision your Typeform Element, use the /instances API.
+To provision your Wufoo Element, use the /instances API.

 Below is an example of the provisioning API call.